sagemath/trac_to_gh/Issue 7715.md

 # Issue 7715: implement vectors mod 2 as M4RI matrices with one row

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7715

 Original creator: malb